anilabhadatta/educative-viewer/README.md

       pip3 install -r requirements.txt
       python3 educative-viewer.py

-### Step 5: Execute the python script or the executable downloaded from releases and Enter the course folder path in terminal and server will automatically start.
+### Step 5: Enter the course folder path in terminal and server will automatically start.

 #### > Enter local_server_ip:5000 in your desktop/mobile browser to open the viewer.